lorensen/VTKExamples/src/VTKBook/Chapter3.md

 primitives.
 High-end graphics systems perform double buffering in hardware.
 A typical system would have a rendering window with a depth of 72 bits.
-The first 24 bits are used to store the red, green, and blue (RGB) pixel com-ponents for the front buffer.
+The first 24 bits are used to store the red, green, and blue (RGB) pixel components for the front buffer.
 The next 24 bits store the RGB values for the back buffer.
 The last 24 bits are used as a *z*-buffer.